 1. Reference is made to the Balancing and Settlement Code dated Code Effective Date and, in particular, to the definitions of “BSC Procedure” in Section X, Annex X-1 thereof.

-2. This is BSC Procedure 40, Version 21.0 relating to Change Management.
+2. This is BSC Procedure 40, Version 21.1relating to Change Management.

-3. This BSC Procedure is effective from 1 September 2021.
+3. This BSC Procedure is effective from 29 February 2024.